pritamhacke1010/SPYNET/README.md

 # Features

-Read all the files of Internal Storage
+• Read all files
-Download Any Media to your Device from Victims Device Get all the system information of Victim Device Retrieve the List of Installed Applications
-Retrive SMS
+• Download Any Media
+• List of Installed Applications
+• Read sms
-Retrive Call Logs
+• Retrive Call Logs
-Retrive Contacts
+• Retrive Contacts
-Send SMS
+• Send SMS
-Gets all the Notifications
+• Gets all the Notifications